HIV Overview

 How can one find an HIV and AIDS clinical trial looking for volunteer participants?

-There are several ways to find an HIV and AIDS clinical trial looking for volunteer participants.
+There are several ways to find an HIV and AIDS clinical trial searching for volunteer participants.

-• Use the find a study search feature on ClinicalTrials.gov to find HIV and AIDS studies looking for volunteer participants.
+• Use the find a case study search feature ClinicalTrials.gov to find HIV and AIDS studies looking for volunteer participants.

 • Join ResearchMatch, which is a free, secure online tool that makes it easier for the public to become involved in clinical trials.